List of characters in The Lego Movie franchise: The Riddler

 Edward Nygma / The Riddler (voiced by Conan O'Brien in The Lego Batman Movie, Roger Craig Smith in Lego Dimensions) is a supervillain who is obsessed with riddles.
 He was one of the villains invading the Gotham Energy facility.
 While he was on the road, Riddler placed a giant question mark in front of an unsuspecting driver called Jeff.
 After Jeff stopped his car, Riddler tore his left arm off with his cane, leaving the car to be hit by a truck that Captain Boomerang and Two-Face had hijacked.
 He later invades Commissioner Gordon's retirement party with the other villains, but Joker has them all surrender to the police.
 Confused, Riddler asks "Riddle me this, what just happened?"
 He later breaks out of Arkham Asylum and teams up with Batman to save the city from the Phantom Zone inmates that Joker released and keep Gotham City from coming apart over the void.

 Catwoman

 Selina Kyle / Catwoman (voiced by Zoë Kravitz in The Lego Batman Movie, Grey Griffin in Lego Dimensions) is a cat-themed cat burglar.

 Two-Face

 Harvey Dent / Two-Face (voiced by Billy Dee Williams in The Lego Batman Movie, Imari Williams in Lego Dimensions) is a disfigured supervillain with a split personality who makes decisions by flipping a double-sided coin.

-This version of Two-Face is based on Billy Dee Williams' depiction of the character from Batman.
+This version of Two-Face is based on Williams' depiction of the character from Batman.